christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ \text{CrossEntropy}(p, \tilde{p}) = - \sum_c \tilde{p}_c \log(p_c) = - \log(p_\hat{c})$$

-we want to be the highest possible (maximization).
+we want to be the lowest possible (minimization).

 To discover many more loss functions, have a look at my [full article about loss functions](http://christopher5106.github.io/deep/learning/2016/09/16/about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.html).